Layered Abstractions¶

 Layer 1: AgentFlowBase¶

-Subclass AgentFlowBase when you want full control over how prompts are built, how the LLM is called, and how steps are assembled into an AgentFlowOutput.
+Subclass AgentFlowBase when you want full control over how prompts are built, how the LLM is called, how branches are scheduled, how context is managed, and how steps are assembled into an AgentFlowOutput.

-This is the most flexible layer, but it is also the lowest-level one.
-It is useful for custom workflows and experiments where you do not want to model the task explicitly as an environment.
+This is the most flexible layer.
+It is useful for complex custom agents with conditional branches, specialized context-management policies, multi-stage workflows, or experiments where you do not want to model the task explicitly as an environment.

 from agent_r1.agent_flow import AgentFlowBase, AgentFlowOutput